 Part 1: Bird Language and Baseline

 As we move on the land, we will practice keeping part of our attention on the calls and movements of the birds around us, and notice what they can tell us about patterns of animal (and human) activity in the vicinity.
 We will study the feeling of baseline behavior in nature and how to notice when activity is OUT of baseline and indicating things that are beyond our own perceptual limits.

 This is an essential orientation to tracks and nature.
 We will practice holding the three basic levels of awareness in all of our tracking activities: flying, standing, and kneeling.
 When we come upon an interesting track scenario, we will work to remember how the overall landscape relates to the scenario, and to remember to stand back and observe all the information in the immediate

 Part 3: The Wall

-Pressure releases are where tracks begin to speak-in a sense they are the “voice of the tracks”.
-Pressure releases are the infinitely complex ways that the ground responds to the pressure of feet during movement.
-It is one of the most fascinating aspects of tracking.
-In addition, we will look into how tracks age and break down over time and how to recognize a fresh trail.
+Pressure releases are where tracks begin to “speak”—in a sense they are the “voice of the tracks”.
+Pressure releases are the complex ways that ground responds to the pressure of feet during movement.

-This aspect of sign tracking involves how animals are physically interacting with their surroundings.
-It is another extremely rich area of study and can be very precise and specific.
+These are signs of how animals are physically interacting with their surroundings, an extremely rich area of study

 TRANSITION INTO WINTER

-As we finish the cycle of the seasons and reflect on what we have learned, it will be a good time to pay attention to what we are getting out of this practice of tracking and awareness.
+As we finish the cycle of the seasons and reflect on what we have learned, it will be a good time to pay attention to what we are gaining from the practice of tracking and awareness.